The demolition of Greenwich Castle

 Centre: The flat roof of the former Garden House in April 2010

-It would seem therefore that the inhabitants of the Castle and the early Observatory had to rely on water collected and stored on site, possibly supplemented by other supplies carried in from outside.
-We know that prior to 1790 (when the Board of Ordnance supplied two lead cisterns) there was at least one underground cistern at the Observatory.
-The earliest known plan to show it is a sectional plan by John Evelegh which dates from about 1760.
+Unless there is a yet to be discovered well on the Observatory site, it would seem that the inhabitants of the early Observatory and possibly the Castle had to rely on water collected and stored on site, possibly supplemented by other supplies carried in from outside.
+We know that prior to 1790 (when the Board of Ordnance supplied two lead cisterns), there was an underground cistern just to the south of Flamsteed House.
+The earliest known reference is a sectional plan by John Evelegh (RGO101/2/2) which dates from about 1760.
 It is possible that the cistern was constructed in about 1750 when Flamsteed House was extended for James Bradley.
 On the other hand, it could be considerably earlier.
-It appears on several Observatory plans including that of 1831 and Airy's plans from 1846 (ADM140/426).
-Built from brick, it was 'rediscovered' during landscaping works in 2009.
+It appears on several Observatory plans including that of 1831 (RGO6/45) and Airy's plans from 1846 (ADM140/426).
+Both plans also show a second cistern that was demolished when the ground under the east side of Flamsteed House was excavated to create a basement in 1911.
+Built from brick, the one to the south of Flamsteed House was 'rediscovered' during landscaping works in 2009.
 The opening at the top is now covered with a modern metal inspection cover.

 Royal-Observatory-Greenwich-Cistern